Afudu/P4_OpenClassroom/README.md

 # Basic flow
 1. Create a new tournament.
 2. Add eight players.
-3. The application generates the pairings automatically.
+3. The application generates the pairings automatically using the Swiss tournament system.
 4. Start the tournament and run the rounds.
-5. Input match scores: the winner receives 1 point, the loser 0 points, and 0.5 for a tie.
+5. Input match scores: the winner receives 1 point, the loser 0 points, and 0.5 each for a tie.

 # PEP 8 adherence